lsst/rtn-073/index.rst

 .. abstract::

-   Data must be embargoed after arriving at the USDF - for 30 days in commissioning and 80 hrs in Survey Operations.
-Alert Processing will not record vetoed streaks.
+Data must be embargoed after arriving at the USDF - for 30 days in Commissioning prior to First Look and 80 hours thereafter.
 What rules will we impose on accessing data during that period?

 Embargo Restrictions
 ====================

-Embargoed data types cannot leave the USDF during the embargo period.
+Embargoed data types containing pixels are stored in the embargo rack during the embargo period.
-LSST Users, including those who have been granted USDF accounts via the Resource Allocation Process, will not have access to the data in the embargo rack.
+LSST Users, including those who have been granted USDF accounts for "User Batch" processing via the Resource Allocation Process, will not have access to the data in the embargo rack.
 Rubin Observatory staff (including the Commissioning Team) will have full access to the data in the embargo rack as their Rubin roles require.
 (Some Rubin roles require only LSST User permissions).
-Any data can reside transiently on batch or kubernetes processing nodes but must be deleted after use.
+Limited amounts of Embargoed data can reside transiently outside the embargo rack on batch or Kubernetes processing nodes or personal/work laptops/desktops or USDF home/shared/scratch directories but must be deleted after use.

-Access to the embargo rack will be enforced with permissions.
+Access to the embargo rack will be enforced via control of the relevant read credentials.

 All user-generated data products derived from the embargo repo should be written back to the embargo repo.
 While catalogs can theoretically be exported, it is simpler to just keep everything there.

 Exempted Data types
 ===================

-Derived calibrations, which are not generated from sky pixels, can be exported from the embargo repo as needed.
+Derived calibrations, which are not generated from sky pixels, can be exported from the embargo rack as needed.

 Post-Embargo
 ============